KFRO (AM): History

 On March 18, 1937, KFRO covered the New London School explosion, in which approximately 300 students and teachers were killed in the deadliest school building disaster in US history.
 Ironically, the victims of the explosion were taken to the Jacksonville, Texas hospital.
 The Jacksonville Hospital later became the headquarters of Waller Broadcasting, the one time owners of KFRO.

 In 1937, KFRO's studios moved to 620 Glover-Crim Building Suite 411 in downtown Longview.

 In 1938 Jerry Doggett, LA Dodgers announcer, got his start on KFRO.
 He left KFRO in 1941 to go to WRR in Dallas.

 In 1939 KFRO's transmitter moved to its current site, the property behind the J.R.
 Curtis mansion at 2118 East Marshall Avenue (Hwy 80).
-At the new transmitter site there were three towers erected, which allowed KFRO to be a full-time station.
+At the new transmitter site there were three towers erected, which allowed KFRO to be a full-time station, now on 1340 kHz.
 KFRO's new transmitter was an RCA BTA-1D.
 At that time KFRO was an RCA turn-key station.
 KFRO runs 1 kilowatt with one tower daytime, and 1 kilowatt three-tower directional at night.

 In 1940 Grant Turner of Baird, Texas joined the KFRO air staff.
 Turner was known as the "Voice of the Grand Ole Opry.
 In 1981 Turner was inducted into the Country Music Hall of Fame.
 Turner also sang, and had several duet albums with Helen Carter on the Tennessee and Republic labels.
 He also performed on the Grand Ole Opry.

 In 1947, KFRO moved into the former home of the Hurst Eye, Ear, Nose, and Throat Hospital on Methvin Street in downtown Longview and renamed it the Curtis Building.
 The new studios were very plush, with grand piano, harp, and room for a full band.
 The Hurst Hospital building was built in 1919 by Dr. V.R.
 Hurst, and was located on Methvin Street, between the U.S. Post Office and the Hilton Hotel.

-In 1941 the U.S. Federal Communications Commission shifted all of the frequencies above 710 kilohertz to make room for more stations, and more Clear Channel frequencies, but 1370 KFRO was never moved off of its original frequency.
-It is unknown how J.R.
-Curtis achieved this.
+In 1941, implementing the North American Regional Broadcasting Agreement, the U.S. Federal Communications Commission shifted all of the frequencies above 710 kilohertz to make room for more stations, and more clear-channel frequencies.
+KFRO was moved from 1340 kHz back to its original frequency of 1370 kHz.